 Chatbot solution – Virtual Agent that was introduced by ServiceNow helps users retrieve information from the system without waiting for the agent.
-This solution provides the users with self-service capability that helps them resolve their queries and focus on their work instantly.
+This solution provides the users with a self-service capability that helps them resolve their queries and focus on their work instantly.
 The Virtual Agent works 24X7 and helps users quickly obtain information, make decisions, and perform common work tasks.

 A Virtual Agent is scripted to respond in a mechanical way to satisfy human requests.
 It can help users to do things like submitting tickets, order things in the Service Catalog, they can look up approvals, they can change a password and so many other similar things.

 Virtual Agent is a self-service-based model and there is less manual intervention.
 Gets end-users what they need faster than ever before.
 A Virtual Agent can also offer personalized customer experiences by applying and remembering user information during the conversation.

-Augmenting customer service options with the use of Virtual Agent helps companies in making life easier for real-life agents, and for the customers.
+Augmenting customer service options with the use of Virtual Agent helps companies in making life easier for real-life agents and customers.

 There is a ton of opportunities with Virtual Agent.
 It is a really great product which was included in the London release.